CrashenX/auto-grader/README.md

 9. Verify everything works:

-        # Known Issues: 1) Sometimes ssh connection fails if domain is not
-                           running prior to kicking off grader
-                           Workaround: Run it again
+        pushd src
-                        2) The sample-test-suite's scoring takes lacks sophistication pushd src auto-grade.py # Should run and score 100% popd
+        auto-grade.py # Should run and score 100%; if not see Known Issues popd

 10. Cleanup downloaded and intermediate files: